Life Income Gifts

 You can make a gift to the Unitarian Universalist Association (UUA) that will pay you income for life, after which the remaining gift principal will be turned over to the UUA, your home congregation, or any other Unitarian Universalist (UU) organization, for any purpose you specify.
 A life income gift may be appropriate if you want to make a gift but need to retain income for yourself and/or loved ones.
 Giving highly appreciated securities may be especially attractive.
 A life income gift can reduce your capital gains taxes and increase your income.

 There are three primary types of life income gifts...

 A charitable gift annuity is an arrangement whereby you contribute cash or marketable securities in exchange for the Association's promise to pay one or two people a guaranteed income for life at a rate based on the age(s) of the annuitant(s).
 If you are planning for retirement or want to increase income, reduce capital gains taxes, secure a fixed income, and make a significant gift to the future of Unitarian Universalism, then this option may be right for you.

-Charitable Gift Annuity donors are eligible for an income tax deduction in the year the gift is made.
+Charitable Gift Annuity donors, including deferred annuity donors, are eligible for an income tax deduction in the year the gift is made.
 They also receive favorable tax treatment on the annual income.
 A gift of $10,000 or more will establish a charitable gift annuity for you and your loved ones to enjoy.
 Read more about charitable gift annuities.